allthatjava/angular-template/README.md

 __May need uninstall and install @angular/cli and also,'ng update @angular/cli', if you have older version of Angular__ This will delete old version files such as '.angular-cli.json' and create 'angular.json' file.
+Also, check https://update.angular.io/ for the update from previous version.

 ### Using CLI to generates a set of Component
 ```